Crafting-Computer/sim-lang/README.md

 ![or_4_way horizontal](/media/or_4_way_horizontal.png)

-So far, we have seen most logic gates layed out horizontally like the above: inputs on the left and outputs on the right.
+So far, we have seen most logic gates laid out horizontally like the above: inputs on the left and outputs on the right.
 This layout also suggests that we have four inputs and one output like so:

 ```elm
 or_4_way a[1] b[1] c[1] d[1] -> [1]
 ```

 The problem with the above header is verbosity.
-While it's managable to lay out all inputs individually for our 4-way or gate, consider laying out all inputs for a 8-way or 16-way or gate:
+While it's manageable to lay out all inputs individually for our 4-way or gate, consider laying out all inputs for a 8-way or 16-way or gate:

 8-way Or Gate:
 ```elm